Lean Canvas – solving a problem?

 CX and UX

 Whether you’re creating a startup or a new product, it’s a good idea to think about the Customer Experience (CX) and the User Experience (UX), where developing the solution might start at the beginning of the customer journey i.e. what is the customer problem I’m trying to solve?
-In essence the approach is to work backwards from the customer/user experience rather than approaching the idea of, say, a new product development to solve a technology problem.
-UX is usually product specific whereas CX is the broader experience a user/customer has with a company or brand.
+In essence, the approach is to work backwards from the customer/user experience rather than approaching the idea of, say, a new product development to solve a technology problem.
+UX is usually product-specific whereas CX is the broader experience a user/customer has with a company or brand.

-An Amazon Example
+An Amazon Web Services Example

 Amazon has a great approach to ideation where they always work backwards from the customer and even go as far as writing a mock-up of a press release that allows them to capture the customer perspective of the problem they are trying to solve.